Tattoo Cover Up vs Removal: 4 Factors to Consider.

 Sometimes, a tattoo will fade extremely well from just one or two treatments.
 Others will need three or four to give the artist something good to work with.

-Artists like to have the darkest colors faded and stripped out in preparation.
+Artists usually like to have the darkest colors faded in preparation.
 This is ideal for us because blacks, grays and dark reds are the easiest colors to fade.

 Once the darkest colors are removed, or lightened enough, the laser treatments can stop.